anamul94/DietGeniusAI/app/docs/google_health_integration.md

 }
 ```

-Exchanges the authorization code for access and refresh tokens.
+This endpoint is called by your frontend after receiving the code from the GET callback.
+It exchanges the authorization code for access and refresh tokens.

 ### Data Management